bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms.md

 A closure is to put it simply, when a nested function is defined inside of another function gains access to the outer functions variables.

-Returning the nested function from the ‘parent function’ that enclosed the nested function definition, allows you to maintain access to the local variables, (arguments, and potentially even more inner function declarations) of its outer function… without exposing the variables or arguments of outer function…. to any of the other functions that were not declared inside of it.
+Returning the nested function from the 'parent function’ that enclosed the nested function definition, allows you to maintain access to the local variables, (arguments, and potentially even more inner function declarations) of its outer function… without exposing the variables or arguments of outer function…. to any of the other functions that were not declared inside of it.

 ### What is “this” Context